The PSR Pennsylvania Story

 Over the years, WHEN applied this philosophy - using economic indicators, appropriate science, and common-sense approaches to support programmatic decisions across a variety of sectors - to design and implement award-winning programs with measurable and meaningful outcomes.

-Seeking to expand both organizations' reach, in mid-2011, WHEN officially began to merge with PSR Philadelphia, creating an Environmental Health division within PSR Philadelphia.
-Combining WHEN’s mission of championing health through environmental action and PSR Philadelphia’s commitment to safeguarding our community, we are well prepared to enter our next phase and continue our efforts to address some of the gravest threats to health.
+Seeking to expand both organizations' reach, in mid-2011, WHEN officially began to merge with PSR PA, creating an Environmental Health division within PSR PA.
+Combining WHEN’s mission of championing health through environmental action and PSR PA’s commitment to safeguarding our community, we are well prepared to enter our next phase and continue our efforts to address some of the gravest threats to health.